trofi/trofi.github.io.gen/posts/263-gnu-make-4.4-is-out.md

 On another topic `make --shuffle`
 [mentioned before](/posts/249-an-update-on-make-shuffle.html) is now available in official release.
-This should lower the barrier for users to try it out once `make-4.4` triclkles into downstream distributions.
+This should lower the barrier for users to try it out once `make-4.4` trickles into downstream distributions.

 Have fun!